AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-apache-iceberg-v4.md

 - Projectable structures for selective reads
 - Support for more detailed metrics, including null counts and nested fields

 This richer structure enables more precise file pruning and better cost-based optimization.
-Engines can make smarter decisions about which files to read and which filters to push down—leading to faster queries, less I/O, and improved overall performance.
+Engines can make smarter decisions about which files to read and which filters to push down - leading to faster queries, less I/O, and improved overall performance.

 ## Proposal 4: Relative Paths – Making Tables Portable Again

 In current versions of Iceberg, metadata files store **absolute file paths**.
-That might seem fine at first—until you try to move a table.
+That might seem fine at first - until you try to move a table.

 If you change storage accounts, rename a bucket, or migrate between environments, every path in every metadata file becomes invalid.
-Fixing that means scanning and rewriting all metadata—an expensive, error-prone operation that often requires a distributed job.
+Fixing that means scanning and rewriting all metadata: an expensive, error-prone operation that often requires a distributed job.

 The v4 proposal introduces support for **relative paths** in metadata.
 Instead of locking a table to a fixed storage location, file references are stored relative to a base URI defined in the table metadata.